hostjane/hostjane.github.io/about.markdown

 # Who is HostJane for?

 We can’t be great at everything, so we made HostJane for people who need useful tasks done fastly and affordably by someone who has the Skills they don’t.

-As long as you are over 18 years old, you can buy and sell skills on HostJane's platform.
+<span class="yellow">As long as you are over 18 years old, you can buy and sell skills on HostJane's platform.</span>

 Whether it’s fixing a bug, editing a video, help with college assignments, building a mobile app or website for your business or interpreting in a foreign language, HostJane is the global resource community to help you prosper with your goals.